 Kick off 2023 by tracking your finances month to month.
 This way you will see exactly how much money is coming in and where it is going out.
 Use Digital Banking tools to help manage your financial health and keep tabs on your progress.
 Set up Bill Pay to ensure you never miss payments and monitor your credit health using Credit Sense.
 Setting up account alerts, managing your spending, and diligent monitoring can help you stay on track with your goals for the new year.

 Learn More to Earn More

 Educating yourself about money matters is a great way to get a handle on your finances.
-With the help of our team of experts at Lakeland Bank, you can stay up-to-date on current financial trends, rapidly evolving financial markets, and key financial policy changes.
-Register for our upcoming interactive educational webinars.
+With the help of our team of experts at Lakeland Bank, you can stay up to date on current financial trends, rapidly evolving financial markets, and key financial policy changes.
+Register for our upcoming interactive educational events and webinars.

 It’s Full Speed Ahead!